ayushtenguriya/ayushtenguriya/README.md

 - I have completed my Bachelor of Technology (B.Tech) with Information Technology stream from the IMS Engineering College (AKTU).

-- I have a passion for learning and developing new skills related to programming and computer science.
+- I have a passion for learning and developing new skills related to programming and computer science.💻

 - I enjoy learning new skills and I spend a lot of my free time coding my own side fun projects.🌱